madhusikha/CropCalories/README.md

 # 3. Experimental Protocol
 •	This project uses two datasets.
 The first dataset consists of images of fruits and vegetables, which are divided into 36 classes.
 The dataset contains 3114 images for training and 359 images for testing, with each image scaled to 64x64.
 The distribution of images for each class is almost balanced in training and testing sets.
 •	The calorie content of predicted class is fetched using the dataset in [6].
 The calories dataset [2] didn’t have all the necessary classes of fruits and vegetables and hence, I have added the missing fruits and vegetables calorie content to the dataset in [2] and uploaded the new dataset in Kaggle, it is available at [6].
-•	To evaluate the success of our models, I have used accuracy as the evaluation metric, which measures the percentage of correctly classified images in the validation set.
+•	To evaluate the success of the models, I have used accuracy as the evaluation metric, which measures the percentage of correctly classified images in the validation set.
 I also visually inspected the processed images to ensure that the image segmentation methods were accurately extracting the edges and features of the fruits and vegetables.
 •	The project was implemented on Google Colab and Kaggle kernel using Python programming language and its libraries like scikit-learn, Numpy, Pandas, OpenCV and few other necessary libraries.

 # 4. Results